What is a Professional Judgment?

 • Unusual Circumstances refer to the conditions that justify an FAA to adjust the student’s dependency status based on a unique situation, more commonly referred to as a “dependency override.”

-A student may have both a special circumstance and/or an unusual circumstance.
-FAAs may make adjustments that are appropriate to each student’s situation with appropriate documentation.
+A student may have both a special circumstance and an unusual circumstance.
+An FAA may make appropriate adjustments based on each student’s situation when supporting documentation is submitted.

 Special circumstances that might reduce the SAI include but not limited to: